Part 02: Mid-rise Buildings That Work – The Problems

 Second, unlike the typical Toronto high-rise condos that go up directly with many repeating floors, the midrise buildings can have only the few lowest floors repeating, making the buildings more complex and construction more expensive.

 The most important reason for high construction costs though is not the form or code requirements but parking.
-The midrise buildings are subject to the same parking requirements as high-rise buildings, but the cost to build the parking is much more expensive.
+While the City of Toronto waived parking minimums (and even set parking maximums), parking is the developer’s decision.
+But the cost to build parking on mid-rise building sites is much more expensive.
 The main reason for this is that these buildings are usually on smaller sites than high-rise buildings, and their underground parking garages are smaller and less efficient (for example, more of their floor area is occupied by ramps instead of parking spaces), and a smaller site is also more expensive to excavate.

 Other Development Costs